nrwl/nx/docs/shared/core-features/replay-task-results.md

-# Cache Task Results
+# Replay Task Results

 It's costly to rebuild and retest the same code over and over again.
 Nx has the most sophisticated and battle-tested computation caching system to make sure it never rebuilds the same code twice.
 It knows when the task you are about to run, has been executed before, so it can use the cache to restore the results of running that task.

-If you want to learn more about the conceptual model behind Nx's caching, read [How Caching Works](/concepts/how-caching-works).
+If you want to learn more about the conceptual model behind Nx Replay's caching, read [How Caching Works](/concepts/how-caching-works).

 ## Define Cacheable Tasks